bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

     }
     test();

 The `if` block is evaluated because the outer `var foo` has a value.
-However due to lexical scoping this value is not available inside the block: the identifier `foo` _inside_ the `if` block is the `let foo`.
+However due to lexical scoping this value is not available inside the block: the identifier `foo` *inside* the `if` block is the `let foo`.
 The expression `(foo + 55)` throws a `ReferenceError` because initialization of `let foo` has not completed — it is still in the temporal dead zone.

 This phenomenon can be confusing in a situation like the following.
-The instruction `let n of n.a` is already inside the private scope of the for loop's block.
-So, the identifier `n.a` is resolved to the property '`a`' of the '`n`' object located in the first part of the instruction itself (`let n`).
+The instruction `let n of n.a` is already inside the private scope of the for loop’s block.
+So, the identifier `n.a` is resolved to the property ‘`a`’ of the ‘`n`’ object located in the first part of the instruction itself (`let n`).

 This is still in the temporal dead zone as its declaration statement has not been reached and terminated.